-Prior to joining Washingtonian, in 2010, Shane was a staff correspondent for National Journal for five years.
-Before that post, he was the technology editor and a staff correspondent at Government Executive magazine, the premiere publication covering management in the federal government.
-Shane also was the managing editor for Movieline magazine in Los Angeles, for which he covered the film industry and oversaw the work of the publication's editorial staff and its Web site.
-Shane began his journalism career in 1999, as the research coordinator and a writer for Governing magazine in Washington, where he covered issues and trends affecting state and local government officials nationwide.
+From 2005 to 2010, Mr. Harris was a staff correspondent for National Journal, where he wrote about intelligence and homeland security.
+Before that post, he was the technology editor and a staff correspondent at Government Executive magazine.
+Mr. Harris also was the managing editor for Movieline magazine in Los Angeles.
+He began his journalism career in 1999, as the research coordinator and a writer for Governing magazine in Washington.

-Shane graduated from Wake Forest University with a B.A. in Politics in 1998.
+Mr. Harris graduated from Wake Forest University with a B.A. in Politics in 1998.
 He is also a fiction writer.
 While living in Los Angeles, he helped found and served as the artistic director of a sketch comedy troupe.
-Shane is a Sundance Film Festival screenwriting finalist.
-For his work on Chinese cyber espionage, Shane received an honorable mention from the judges of the Edgar A. Poe Award, given by the White House Correspondents' Association for excellence in coverage of news of national or regional significance.
+Mr. Harris is a Sundance Film Festival screenwriting finalist.

 The Federalist Society takes no position on particular legal or public policy issues.
 The people listed as Experts have spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 All expressions of opinion by an expert are those of the expert.